X-Yanfang/xyf-DATA/README.md

- "fMRI80.mat" is the prreprocessed fMRI data
+ "fMRI80.mat" is the prreprocessed fMRI data.